 1. Shred the Slopes at a Ski Resort

-Idaho's biggest winter asset is the nearly 20 ski and snowboard resorts within the state.
+Idaho's biggest winter tourist attraction is the nearly 20 ski and snowboard resorts within the state.
 Each of these places to ski offers a unique personality and diverse terrain.
 Every local has their favorite place to shred, and a few Idaho ski resorts are a destination for skiers across the globe.

 Sun Valley Resort is one such downhill destination.
 This laid-back mountain resort features over 2,000 skiable acres spread across two mountains.
 Including accommodations in nearby Ketchum, the resort also offers cozy places to stay warm on a long winter weekend.

 Schweitzer Mountain Resort is another ski and snowboard destination worth visiting.
 Located in northern Idaho, near Sandpoint, Schweitzer has 10 chairlifts that service over 2,900 acres.
 With so much space to explore, and a somewhat remote location, Schweitzer is one giant powder stash come winter.